-The museum features exhibits about Foster's most famous songs and his music can be heard emanating from the park's 97-bell carillon throughout the day.
+The museum features exhibits about Foster's most famous songs, and his music can be heard emanating from the park's 97-bell carillon throughout the day.

-In Craft Square, visitors can watch demonstrations of quilting, blacksmithing, stained glass making and other crafts, or visit the gift shop.
 Hiking, bicycling, canoeing and wildlife viewing are popular activities.
 Miles of trails wind through some of the most scenic areas of North Florida.

 Every Memorial Day weekend (last weekend in May), the park hosts the Florida Folk Festival.
 Other special events include concerts, weekend retreats, a regional quilt show, a holiday light display and an antique tractor show.

 Plan Your Visit

 Stephen Foster Folk Culture Center State Park Photo Gallery

 The Spring House at Stephen Foster